wetwool/ClusteringASD/README.md

 9. Copy the GLM results into the folder specified in params.
 10. Run R/GLMAnalysis.Rmd

-\* Results of steps 4 and 6 are saved to independent files.
-They are not dependent on R session and need only be recreated when parameters are changed.
+\*\* Results of steps 4 and 6 are saved to independent files. *These files have been pre-generated and can be used directly.* They are not dependent on R session and need only be recreated when parameters are changed.

-\*\* Running chunks separateley enables copying tables directly into excel.
+\*\*\* Running chunks separateley enables copying tables directly into excel.

 # Folders
 ## R